The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • Identity-Anchored Shared Sovereignty

-• Constitutionalised Identity Protection
+• Constitutionalised Tier-Two Identity Protection

 • Neutral Constitutional Centre